python-control/python-control/doc/iosys.rst

   Gyu = G1.feedback(G2)

-All block diagram algebra functions allow the names of the system and signals to be specified using the usual `name`, `inputs`, and `outputs` keywords, as described in the :class:`InputOutputSystem` class.
-For state space systems, the names of the states can also be given, but caution should be used since the order of states in the combined system is not guaranteed.
+All block diagram algebra functions allow the name of the system and labels for signals to be specified using the usual `name`, `inputs`, and `outputs` keywords, as described in the :class:`InputOutputSystem` class.
+For state space systems, the labels for the states can also be given, but caution should be used since the order of states in the combined system is not guaranteed.